francesko/jquery.charminator/README.md

 All parameters are optional.
 Whenever a parameter is missing, default values apply.

-Note that this plugin works better with monospaced font families as the size of all letters are the same (this avoids flickering of the text when changing quickly from one letter to another).
+Note that this plugin works better with monospaced font families as all letters have the same size (this avoids text flickering when changing from one letter to another).

 ### DISCLAIMER
-As of version 0.0.1 the html content of the element you are passing is flatten, meaning that elements you use the plugin with MUST contain only text and not other html childnodes if you don't want undesired effects (this may change in a close future).
+As of version 0.0.1 the html content of elements you use the plugin with gets flatten, meaning that such elements MUST contain only text and not other html childnodes if you don't want undesired effects.